Vehicle documents

 The MOT test certificate

-If your motorbike is more than 3 years old, it must have a valid MOT certificate.
-The certificate lasts for one year – then you’ll need to get the motorbike tested again.
+If your motorcycle is more than 3 years old, it must have a valid MOT certificate.
+The certificate lasts for one year – then you’ll need to get the motorcycle tested again.

 Showing your documents